 Things to Remember

-- If the cell is referred from the another excel worksheet in the same workbook we get relative excel reference i.e. A2.
+- If the cell is referred from another excel worksheet in the same workbook we get relative excel reference i.e. A2.

 - If the cell is referred from another workbook in excel then we get absolute reference i.e. $A$2.

 This has been a guide to Excel Reference to Another Sheet.
-Here we discuss how to give reference from one sheet to Another sheet from same Workbook or Another Workbook along with practical examples and downloadable excel template.
+Here we discuss how to give a reference from one sheet to Another sheet from the same Workbook or Another Workbook along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –